What's next for South Korean doctors who face license suspensions because of walkouts

 South Korean police said they are investigating five senior members of the Korea Medical Association, after the Health Ministry filed complaints against them for allegedly inciting and abetting the junior doctors’ walkouts.

-The doctors' strikes have so far failed to generate public support, with a survey showing about 80% backing the government's punitive action.
+The doctors’ strikes have so far failed to generate public support, with a survey showing about 80% backing the government’s school enrollment plan.

 The government says South Korea urgently needs more doctors to deal with a rapidly aging population.
 Many doctors say a too-steep increase in the number of students would eventually result in undermining medical service.
-Some critics say doctors, the highest-paid profession in South Korea, worry about losing their income.
+Some critics say doctors, one of the highest-paid professions in South Korea, worry about losing their income.

 Lee Yeonha, 40, said the striking doctors were “too selfish” and a three-month license suspension is too little.